chr15m/nostr-relay-research/XX.md

 ## Relationship to Other NIPs

 This NIP extends the relay discovery capabilities of [NIP-65](65.md) by providing a decentralized storage and lookup mechanism.
-While [NIP-65](65.md) defines the relay list event format, this NIP defines where and how to store and retrieve such events in a decentralized manner.
+While [NIP-65](65.md) defines the relay list event format, this NIP defines a way to store and retrieve such events in a decentralized manner.

 The protocol can also be used to store and discover other event types by using appropriate target IDs, making it a general-purpose decentralized storage layer for Nostr.

+## DM "relay skipping" idea

+Since target ID hashes can be composed from any source data, the protocol can be adapted for arbitrary uses in future.
+One example is DM clients that want to decentralize the relays they use.
+They can compose a target ID including a time-range e.g. `target_id = SHA256(current_hour + npub1 + npub2 + shared_secret)` which would mean the shared relay set is updated and moved every hour.
+This should add an additional layer of security to the existing DM cryptography.

 ## Implementation Notes

-- Relays MAY implement only a subset of DHT functionality (e.g., only responding to queries without maintaining routing tables)
+- Relays MAY implement only a subset of DHT functionality (e.g., only responding to queries without maintaining routing tables).
-- Clients MAY fall back to traditional relay discovery methods if DHT lookup fails
+- Clients MAY fall back to traditional relay discovery methods if DHT lookup fails.
-- The protocol is designed to be incrementally deployable - benefits increase as more relays implement DHT support
+- The protocol is designed to be incrementally deployable - benefits increase as more relays implement DHT support.

 ## Reference Implementation